Everything you need to know about…

 If you don’t want an adult’s performance shoe, then the best choice is the La Sportiva Maverink.
 This shoe is designed to deliver the level of performance you would expect from a serious shoe, while still providing the support a child’s shoe should have.

 It’s not just the kids that love this one either.
-There plenty of older climbers who hail the Maerink as one of the best gym shoes out there.
+There are plenty of older climbers who hail the Maerink as one of the best gym shoes out there.

 Whatever shoe you decide to try, the most important thing to remember is to maintain a supportive fit that won’t affect their skeleton development.
+If you have a toddler who is already showing the early signs of being a little crusher, then take a read of our baby climbing shoe article.

 If you have any questions about kids climbing shoes, feel free to shoot us an email.